If you read this, it means you think on submitting your application. That is great!

 In mobile development since 2010.
 For several years he fought with C++ in game development, then switched to classic applied projects, where he developed marketplaces, instant messengers, publishing services, fintech solutions and much more.
 Now he makes a chess service, and also consults startups, helping them avoid numerous gotchas.
 His free time he spends with his family and dog, and at night in the carpentry shop, he develops a smart digital guitar.

-Android developer at CFT.
+Android developer.
 Anton has been in mobile development since 2012.

-Android developer at CFT.
+Android developer.
 Dagger guru.
-Android Academy Msk 2019 mentor.
+Android Academy Msk 2019 speaker.

 Peter started his developer way from web apps on Ruby on Rails.
 When Apple finally introduced Swift as an alternative for a mess of opening and closing brackets of different types (yes, this means Objective-C), Peter switched from cozy Ruby to strictly typed Swift.
 He enjoys working with UI, prefers to have fewer lines in Cartfile, and implement features by himself.
 He loves AppCode.
 At the off-work time, he develops his own iOS project with backend on Rails, which has more than 6K rates in AppStore with an average rate of 4.8.